allknowingfrog/gmail-generator/README.md

 ## How it Works

 Any Gmail addresses can be aliased by appending characters after a plus sign, i.e. `address@gmail.com, address+characters@gmail.com and address+17@gmail.com` all point to the same address.
 This script works by appending integers from 0 up to a given value.
-This list of addresses can be useful for testing mass emails without using multiple email accounts.
+A list of alias addresses can be useful for testing mass emails without using multiple email accounts.
+This trick works for any Google-based email account, not just those ending in the gmail domain.

 ## Usage